thirdweb-dev/typescript-sdk/docs/sdk.bundledropmodule.getallclaimeraddresses.md

 Promise&lt;string\[\]&gt;

-- A list of addresses that claimed the token
+- A unique list of addresses that claimed the token